-With support from Tiwest and the Department of Water (DoW), the Ellen Brockman Integrated Catchment Group commenced an annual sampling program focusing on nutrients, physical parameters and total suspended solids at 20 sites within the Ellen Brook catchment, in 2005 and 2006.
+With support from Tronox and the Department of Water (DoW), the Ellen Brockman Integrated Catchment Group commenced an annual sampling program focusing on nutrients, physical parameters and total suspended solids at 20 sites within the Ellen Brook catchment, in 2005 and 2006.
 Water samples collected from seven strategically selected sampling sites in 2005, and six sites in 2006 were also analysed for heavy metals.
 In 2007 the number of sampling sites were increased to 27 and 'Muchea South' (EBN12) was removed.
 In 2008 sampling occurred once every three weeks over a three month period commencing with the first consistent winter flows in July.
-From 2009 to 2011 sampling occurred monthly over four months.
-The program was funded through the Ellen Brockman Integrated Catchment Group and the Swan River Trust's Drainage Nutrient Intervention Program (DNIP).
-Support was also received from the City of Swan and the Shire of Chittering for the analysis of sites in their areas.
+From 2009 to 2012 sampling occurred monthly over four months.
+The program was funded through the Ellen Brockman Integrated Catchment Group.

-An assessment of the water quality within the Ellen Brook Catchment was undertaken on four occasions, between July and October 2011.
+An assessment of the water quality within the Ellen Brook Catchment was undertaken on four occasions, between July and October 2012.
 The objectives of this snapshot are to provide annual data on the water quality within the catchment, to assess and monitor the outcomes of on ground works carried out to reduce nutrient transport, to monitor areas of high nutrient transport identified in the previous year's sampling, to determine other potential areas of high nutrient transport arising in the catchment as a result of altered land use, and to build on previous results to determine emerging trends in the subcatchments of the Ellen Brook catchment.

 EBICG has been sampling the physical water quality parameters since 1999 as part of a large range of activities in monitoring and environmental repair, concentrated on reducing nutrient export from the region.
-2011 water quality has been entered on to the Department of Water's (DoW) Water Information Network (WIN) database.
+2012 water quality has been entered on to the Department of Water's (DoW) Water Information Ellen Brockman Integrated Catchment Group 10